 The obvious step with food allergies is to be careful with ingredient lists of the food you purchase.
 Usually less processed foods are safer.
-The most common food allergens are milk, eggs, peanuts, tree nuts, wheat, soy, fish, and crustacean shellfish.
-The Federal Allergen Labeling and Consumer Protection Act of 2004 requires these eight food allergens to be listed on the label if they are present in any amount in a packaged food in the U.S. With that said, any food is a potential allergen, not just these eight types.
+The most common food allergens are milk, eggs, peanuts, sesame, tree nuts, wheat, soy, fish, and crustacean shellfish.
+The Federal

+Allergen Labeling and Consumer Protection Act of 2004 requires these nine food allergens to be listed on the label if they are present in any amount in a packaged food in the U.S. With that said, any food is a potential allergen, not just these nine types.
+Gluten is another common food allergen.
+It is present in barley and rye grains as well as wheat, so it is not always flagged on ingredient lists like wheat is.

 It is important to plan ahead for food allergies with the Scout and the family.
 Planning includes choosing the menu and reading labels before purchasing food.
 It is important to constantly check labels as the ingredients tend to change names.
 The entire list is important, even including flavorings and preservatives that are only trace ingredients.
 As if it were not hard enough, some ingredients have more than one name or abbreviation.
 For example baking soda, sodium bicarbonate, and bicarbonate of soda are all the same thing.
 Furthermore, some ingredients that are listed as one item in the ingredient list are actually mixtures.
 For instance, baking powder is a mixture of ingredients and may not have the exact same ingredients from one brand to another.
-FARE has resources to help make reading labels easier.
+FARE has resources to help make reading labels easier5.

 There are three approaches to accommodating food allergies and other food restrictions when purchasing food for unit events.
-For social reasons, it is preferable to have the Scout with the allergy or restriction eating the same foods as everyone else.
+For social reasons, we want to have the Scout with the allergy or restriction eating the same foods as everyone else and eating in the same place as everyone else.
 This means trusting others, beside the Scout and the Scout's family, to purchase food.
 This approach is only viable when the problem food ingredients are well identified and are all primary ingredients that will appear clearly in ingredient lists.
 In simpler terms, this is when the person buying the food can be given a short, clear list of ingredients to avoid.